Dodge Hornet Insurance Rates

 Rates are averaged for all Dodge Hornet models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The following items are a brief recap of the concepts that were covered in the charts and tables above.
+The points below are a brief summary of the data covered in the charts and tables above.

-- Increasing policy deductibles could save up to $725 each year
+- Increasing comprehensive and collision deductibles could save up to $700 each year

 Rate Tables and Charts